top of page

 Ideally, we schedule your animal for 3 consecutive appointments.
 This provides the best results.
 However, I understand that this may not be possible for all owners.
 Individual appointments are always welcome.
 There is a small discount to booking a 3 appointment package.

-Treatment 3 is scheduled no more that 7 days after the second and is the session where Emily can focus on pinpointing the source of the dysfunction.
-This session is where we determine if the treatments are holding and providing the correct relief and healing, or if we need to seek another professionals opinion.
+• Session 3 is scheduled no more that 7 days after the second and is the session where Emily can focus on pinpointing the source of the restriction.
+This session is where we determine if the changes are holding and encouraging relief and healing, or if we need to seek another professionals opinion.

-After the third treatment, we will develop a maintenance schedule that best serves the animal and the owner/handler/rider.
+• After the third session, we will develop a maintenance schedule that best serves the animal and the owner/handler/rider.

 Maintaining good mobility is one of the best ways to maintain good health.